 Yet Hugo’s latest interpreters depict the Church favorably: It’s where the noble Valjean flees to Christ and the sacraments, her ministers, sisters and laypeople care for the poor, sick and dying, and she gives refuge to those unjustly sought by the cruel state, which is represented by the Judas-like character Javert (Russell Crowe).

 Amid all my criticism, I’m grateful for the character of Jean Valjean, whose love is pure, beautiful and, yes, worthy of tears.
 In my heart of hearts, I hope it inspires people to love God and care for orphans, especially the so-called unwanted little ones, who are threatened by abortionists.

-All things considered, I urge you to read “The Guillotine and the Cross” by Warren Carroll.
-You may listen to Dr. Carroll’s free lecture on the conversion of Danton, instigator of the French Revolution, @ iTunes https://itunes.apple.com/us/podcast/dantons-conversion-in-french/id418583196?i=91023210&mt=2.
+All things considered, I urge you to read “The Guillotine & The Cross” by Warren H. Carroll.
+You may listen to Dr. Carroll’s free lecture on the conversion of Danton, instigator of the French Revolution on iTunes at https://itunes.apple.com/us/podcast/dantons-conversion-in-french/id418583196?i=91023210&mt=2.

 Last but not least, consider that the French Revolution (and its Reign of Terror) was the model for all communist revolutions, which still plague us today.